 Almost a million times each day, U.S. Customs and Border Protection (CBP) officers welcome international travelers into the U.S. In screening both foreign visitors and returning U.S. citizens, CBP uses a variety of techniques to assure that global tourism remains safe and strong.

 The Department of Homeland Security Traveler Redress Inquiry Program (DHS TRIP) is the single point of contact for individuals who want to report difficulties regarding their security screening at transportation hubs or U.S. borders.

 Travel alerts and warnings are maintained by the U.S. Department of State and are a resource for international travelers to consider for safe travel overseas.

 The Department of Homeland Security (DHS) has several Trusted Traveler programs which provide an improved passenger experience, while enhancing security and increasing system-wide efficiencies.
 The programs are customized based on travel needs and many of them have reciprocal benefits.
-See below for guidance on which program may be best for you or click here for a comparison chart.

 The Transportation Security Administration (TSA) takes precautions to ensure prohibited items and excessive amounts liquids, aerosols, and gels are kept out of airports and off of planes.